saurabhronghe/MySQL-Project/README.md

 # MySQL-Project
-* SQL Project: Database Management and Query Optimization
+* SQL Project: Pizza Sales Analysis

 Overview
-This project showcases SQL-based solutions to common database challenges, including data retrieval, optimization, and management.
-It includes practical examples of SQL queries, data modeling techniques, and performance tuning strategies, aimed at solving real-world scenarios.
+This project analyzes pizza sales data using SQL to uncover patterns, trends, and actionable insights.
+It demonstrates the application of SQL queries to explore key metrics such as sales trends, customer preferences, and operational performance.
+The findings are aimed at guiding strategic decisions to enhance business efficiency and growth.

 Objective
-To demonstrate proficiency in SQL by solving database problems such as data manipulation, aggregation, and implementing database relationships.
-The goal is to highlight the importance of structured and efficient queries in modern data-driven applications.
+To use SQL for analyzing pizza sales data, identifying top-selling items, peak sales periods, and customer behavior.
+The goal is to provide data-driven recommendations for improving marketing strategies, inventory management, and overall operations.